WHO WE ARE

 Speaker / Trainer / Author

-Promoting diversity, inclusion, and allyship in the workplace, Julie helps organizations foster more inclusive environments.
-She is a frequent keynote speaker, podcast host, and executive coach.
+Julie Kratz has dedicated her career to helping people be better allies.
+After spending 12 years in Corporate America experiencing many career “pivot points” due to the lack of belonging, she started her own speaking business with the goal of helping leaders be better allies.
+Promoting allyship in the workplace, Julie helps organizations foster more inclusive environments so that everyone can feel seen, heard and belong.
+She is a Forbes contributor, frequent keynote speaker, podcast host and TEDx speaker.
 She holds an MBA from the Kelley School of Business at Indiana University, is a Certified Master Coach, and is a certified unconscious bias trainer.

 Equity Educator / Author / Coach